-- Implement all citywide BMPs (refer to Chapter 2). - Process wastewater (including contact cooling water, filter backwash, or cooling tower blowdown) from this activity and stormwater runoff from processing or production areas must be discharged to the sanitary sewer, holding tank, or process treatment system.
-If a holding tank is used for the storage of wastewater, the contents must be pumped out before the tank is full and disposed of appropriately to the sanitary sewer or process treatment system.
+- Implement BMP 1 through BMP 8 for all real property (refer to Section 2.1). - Process wastewater (including contact cooling water, filter backwash, or cooling tower blowdown) from this activity and stormwater runoff from processing or production areas must be discharged to the sanitary sewer or a holding tank.
+If a holding tank is used for the storage of wastewater, the contents must be pumped out before the tank is full and disposed of appropriately to the sanitary sewer or hauled off site.
 Obtain all necessary permits for discharge to the sanitary sewer. - Cover the activity area to prevent rain from contacting the process and to reduce the amount of runoff that may require treatment. - Make sure all outside materials that have the potential to leach or spill to the drainage system are covered, contained, or moved to an indoor location. - Sweep the activity area at the end of each workday or more often as needed to collect and properly dispose of metal fragments and product residues.
 Do not allow metal fragments, residues, or dust to accumulate in areas exposed to stormwater. - Educate employees about controlling their work with metal products to minimize stormwater pollution.
 Document and keep all training records on hand.